Walking Tall (TV series): Cast

 L. Q. Jones appeared in one segment as John Witter, Pusser's long-time nemesis.

 Guest stars included Robert Englund, William Windom, Chuck Connors, Merlin Olsen, Ralph Bellamy, Gail Strickland, James MacArthur, and Art Hindle.

-The theme song "Walking Tall" was sung by Brad Mercer.
 At the time, Svenson was the highest-paid actor in a television series.

+Broadcast history

+The series ran on NBC in 1981 for one season of seven episodes.
+The first 5 episodes aired Saturday nights at 9:00 p.m. (opposite the ABC series The Love Boat).
+The last 2 episodes aired Tuesday nights at 10:00 p.m. (opposite ABC's Hart to Hart).
+NBC reran all 7 episodes from April–June 1981.